Smash Hits

 Smash Hits was a British music magazine aimed at young adults, originally published by EMAP.
 It ran from 1978 to 2006, and, after initially appearing monthly, was issued fortnightly during most of that time.
-The name survived as a brand for a spin-off digital television channel, now named Box Hits, and website.
+The name survived as a brand for a spin-off digital television channel, which was later renamed Box Hits, and website.
 A digital radio station was also available but closed on 5 August 2013.